 - See also: algol, algol-60, act-iii, jovial, neliac, algo, ada, mad

-- I have 25 facts about ALGOL 58. what would you like to know? email me and let me know how I can help.
+- Have a question about ALGOL 58 not answered here?
+Email me and let me know how I can help.